The Best Leaf Rakes for Fall Yard Work

 Check out our picks for the greatest leaf rakes around!

 In addition to efficiently gathering leaves, this rugged (and rather expensive) rake can collect sticks, bark, and even gravel, thanks to strong steel tines that are rounded and stiff, unlike the flat, flexible tines of many other rakes.
 The fiberglass handle is 55 inches long, making it a good size for most people and purposes (note that the head and handle come separately, requiring a hammer to attach).
 Despite its tough composition, the Groundskeeper II weighs a mere 1.3 pounds.
-It earns a nearly perfect 4.8 rating on Amazon for quality and customer service; to quote one happy customer, it’s “the best rake I’ve used.”
-Available on Amazon.
+Its quality and customer service impress; to quote one happy customer, it’s “the best rake I’ve used.”

 You want options?
 You’ve got ‘em with the Gardenite Adjustable Leaf Rake.
 Its adjustable head shrinks to seven inches for tight spaces and expands to a full 22 inches for gathering leaves and grass clippings.
 The zinc-plated steel handle is 63 inches long, and the rake weighs in at 2.13 pounds.
 While it’s not designed for rocks, gravel, and other heavy garden supplies, it’s ideal for leaves, lawns, and flower beds.
-The Gardenite provides a 100 percent customer satisfaction guarantee—and nets 4.6 out of five stars from Amazon customers for storage capacity, ease of use, and sturdiness.
-Available on Amazon.
+The Gardenite provides a 100 percent customer satisfaction guarantee.

-Bow rakes—which have shorter, straight tines arranged in a row, rather than a fan-shape–are typically used for spreading soil, mulch, and leveling a yard.
+Bow rakes—which have shorter, straight tines arranged in a row, rather than a fan-shape–are typically used for spreading soil and mulch and leveling a yard.
 But this Bully Tools model is also great for leaves, so consider it two tools for the price of one.
 The extra-thick 10-gauge steel tines and fiberglass handle are welded together for added reinforcement.
 At 3.45 pounds, the rake is strong enough to handle rocks and compost, but won’t overtax you when raking leaves.
-It boasts a limited lifetime warranty and earns a solid 4.2 stars from fans on Amazon, who comment on its comfort and versatility.
-Available on Amazon.
+It boasts a limited lifetime warranty.

 Incredibly light at only 5.9 ounces yet virtually indestructible, the Fiskars Leaf Rake is designed with your comfort in mind, even if you have back pain or limited mobility.
 Its resin tines, stronger than plastic and lighter than metal, flex without breaking and are curved to prevent clogging and enhance leaf collecting.
 The extra-long aluminum handle (67 inches) reduces fatigue by improving posture while raking.
 And the extra-wide 24-inch head moves large quantities of leaves quickly and painlessly.
-Fiskars provides a lifetime warranty, and Amazon customers give it 4.4 stars, citing how easy it is to use.
-Available on Amazon.
+Fiskars provides a lifetime warranty.